 Just to get you started, here are some loglines for some of your favourite movies.

-Your next step is writing your script.
+Your next step is writing the script.
 It is a summary of your screenplay in prose.
-Since a screenplay has only dialogues and directions (sometimes, not even the latter), a treatment is where you would go to for a more well-rounded context for the story.
+Since a screenplay has only dialogues and directions (sometimes, not even the latter), a film treatment is where you would go to for a more well-rounded context for the story.